 According to the website Sleep Education, sleep is essential for your mental well-being.
 A good night’s sleep can help you feel well-rested and happy, reducing feelings of frustration, anxiety and depression.

-Napping can be a useful tool for recharging our batteries, making us more socially and emotionally attractive, and improving our ability to absorb information that later becomes our memories.
+Napping can be a useful tool to recharge our batteries, make us more socially and emotionally attractive, and improve our ability to absorb and retain information.